susurrus1/enemyTracker/README.md

 Automatic object tracking in a video game using python and opencv

-For a demo, see https://youtu.be/aPmLtCADNvI
+For a demo, see https://youtu.be/Onm2FwZW2HE

 ### Motivation

 This is work in progress showing feature detection (by the Shi-Tomasi algorithm), point clustering, and object tracking (by the Lucas-Kanade algorithm).
 Red dots mark detected features, blue rectangles that appear briefly show clusters of features, and green dots mark a point that is being tracked.
+Green arrows show the displacement of a tracker from one frame to the next.
 Eventually, I would like to use this type of image processing to let my code automatically control my character in a game and react to its environment (e.g., run from enemies, walk while avoiding obstacles, etc).

 I learned what I needed to write this script from several different sources: see the credits section below for details.